 For companies, the proliferation of MaaS and exploit kits underscores the importance of robust cybersecurity measures to defend against evolving threats.

 Dark Web forums provide a platform for cybercriminals to discuss system vulnerabilities, exchange information about software weaknesses, and trade exploits for financial gain.
+Hackers actively collaborate to identify and exploit security flaws in popular software, operating systems, and network infrastructure.

 By exploiting these vulnerabilities, cybercriminals can infiltrate systems, steal data, or disrupt operations.